R&B Apprentice Operator

 - Must have appropriate voice skills to be clearly understood on the telephone, radio, and in public contacts.

-- Must have fine and gross motor skills and full use of fingers, hands, and arms to perform computer, writing and heavy equipment operating duties.
+- Must have fine and gross motor skills and full use of fingers, hands, and arms to perform computer or writing duties.

 - Must have good cognitive skills and awareness of work accuracy.